bryansmullen/fidil/readme.md

 - Final adjustments
 - Submission

 The development phase uses only the technologies covered in the course up until the point of Milestone Project One.
 These consist of HTML and CSS, extended by the Bootstrap 4 library.
-There will be no custom Javascript or other technologies included for this release.
+There is no custom Javascript or other technologies included for this release.
 The only exception is the use of elements within Bootstrap 4 which have pre programmed javascript/jquery behaviour, which may be utilised.

-Once completed the [index.html](#) file is created taking care to copy & paste all available copy so as not to risk typographical erros, and thereafter the [style.css](#) file is created to style the page to match the specification, using Bootstrap where appropriate.
+Once completed the [index.html](https://github.com/bryansmullen/fidil/blob/master/index.html) file is created taking care to copy & paste all available copy so as not to risk typographical erros, and thereafter the [style.css](https://github.com/bryansmullen/fidil/blob/master/assets/css/style.css) file is created to style the page to match the specification, using Bootstrap where appropriate.

 Additional html files are created as necessary copying common elements from the index.html file such as headers and footers.
 Once created, the style.css file is amended to include styling for the additional pages.